-Christopher stood over the maze of workday and eyed the sea.
+Christopher stood over the maze of workday and eyed the ocean.
 A thin fog cloud floated passed his perch on the 45th floor.
 On the docks, sea lions barked at tourists.
-East Bay traffic sought a faster path, ships hauled electronics in and almonds back out, and the blood-red sun sunk into late afternoon north of the Golden Gate.
+East Bay traffic sought a faster path, ships hauled electronics in and almonds out, and the blood-red sun sunk into late afternoon north of the Golden Gate.

 In the conference room, five people sat in executive chairs around a table.
 Their faces reflected gloomy sullenness.
 They might as well said they intended two more hours of arguing and defensiveness.
 He crushed out his cigarette and flicked it into the wastebasket.

 A nervous man hunched from a camera with a stenographer perched to the side wearing a mask.
 Christopher thought he could use oxygen too.
 While the inventor told his story, the woman repeated what he said.

 “Does she have to do that?”

 “We need an accurate transcription,” said an attorney seated at the end.

 Christopher rocked forward.
 He ran his right hand through his hair and looked over at the inventor.
 “Forget the transcriber, Mr. Wells.
 The quicker you answer, the faster we can get out of here.”

 The nervous man explained his one-of-a-kind process.
 It required this and that and one thing or the other.
 It mattered little to those at the settlement conference.
 The questions rolled, and the answers landed in a flat dud.
 Each person rubbed their eyes and wished for sleep.